 - UK’s largest network

 There are three sections to the village of Abberley.
-The oldest side, The Village, dates back to the 12th and 13th century.
-The Common is the most inhabited part of the village and has a village shop and post office.
-There is also the primary school and village hall in this part.
-The Hill is mostly farmland, with a few houses and cottages residing on the steep slopes of Abberley Hill.
+The oldest side, The Village, has been around since the 12th and 13th century.
+The Common is the most inhabited side of the village and has a village shop and post office.
+There is also the primary school and village hall in this area.
+The Hill is mostly farmland, with some houses and cottages residing on the steep slopes of Abberley Hill.

 There are two churches in Abberley.
-The oldest is the ruined St. Michael’s Church, however the chancel was restored and is still used for occassional services.
-St. Mary’s Church was founded between 1850 and 1852 to replace St. Michael’s to the north of the parish.
+The oldest is the dilapidated St. Michael’s Church, yet the chancel was restored and is still used for occassional services.
+St. Mary’s Church was founded between 1850 and 1852 to take over from St. Michael’s to the north of the area.

-Whenever you’re looking to have property improvements done for your household in Abberley, make sure you always get quotes from a respectable company.
+If you’re looking to have property improvements done for your house in Abberley, make sure you always get quotes from a well-known company.